COVID-19 (CORONAVIRUS): Aronoff Center and Music Hall Events and Operations

 ALL OTHER EVENTS

-Due to the ongoing impact of the pandemic, the Aronoff Center Ticket Office and the Music Hall Box Office will be closed until further notice.
+- Ticket Offices: Due to the ongoing impact of the pandemic, the Aronoff Center Ticket Office and the Music Hall Box Office will be closed until further notice.
 You may continue to visit us or purchase tickets online at CincinnatiArts.org, or call us at (513) 621-2787.
-Our phone lines will remain open Monday-Friday from 10:00 AM – 5:00 PM.
+Our phone lines are open Monday-Friday from 10:00 AM – 5:00 PM.

 - ARTS AT HOME: a hub of virtual arts and entertainment opportunities that you a can enjoy from the comfort of your home.